-- Reduce our dependence on non-renewable and imported energy sources. - Promote energy conservation and efficiency in residential, commercial and industrial structures and operations. - Reduce energy consumption in all taxpayer funded buildings and operations. - Develop sustainable, local renewable energy resources. - Comply with 24 VSA section 4382(a)(9).

-9.1.1 Energy Conservation Plan to be developed by 2015 will include:

-- Compliance with the Vermont Energy Code (21 V.S.A. s.266) - Educating, encouraging and facilitating, implementation of best available recycling techniques on all construction projects.
-Ensuring that all construction projects

-9.1.2 Assessment of Energy resources, needs, scarcities, costs, and energy related challenges within the municipality:

-- Assess all available town energy resources. - Assess current and future energy demand in Dorset. - Calculate the current and future energy costs for different energy sources for the town and residents.

-9.1.3 Development of renewable energy resources.
-The Town of Dorset promotes encourages the development of local renewable energy sources such as:

-- Biomass (wood and other sources).
+- Reduce our dependence on non-renewable and imported energy sources. - Promote energy conservation and efficiency in residential, commercial and industrial structures and operations. - Reduce energy consumption in all taxpayer funded buildings and operations. - Develop sustainable, local renewable energy resources. - Comply with 24 VSA section 4382(a)(9). - 9.1.1 Energy Conservation Plan to be developed by 2015 will include: - Compliance with the Vermont Energy Code (21 V.S.A. s.266) - Educating, encouraging and facilitating, implementation of best available recycling techniques on all construction projects. - 9.1.2 Assessment of Energy resources, needs, scarcities, costs, and energy related challenges within the municipality: - Assess all available town energy resources. - Assess current and future energy demand in Dorset. - A Calculation of the current and future energy costs for different energy sources for the town and residents has been prepared as the Energy Report and Assessment dated February 2013, by the BCRC. - 9.1.3 Development of renewable energy resources.
+The Town of Dorset promotes encourages the development of local renewable energy sources such as: - Biomass (wood and other sources).
 The town will encourage sustainable forest management to perpetuate the availability of solid fuel and other biomass.
 Sustainable forestry captures carbon and conserves clean water, clean air and native biodiversity; all of which sustain the forested ecosystem in the face of changing climate and pollution. - Hydro-power: Dorset's hydro-power resources will be inventoried and evaluated and a plan developed to protect and develop them in an ecological and sustainable way. - Solar - >Passive: Solar siting of homes and passive solar design will be encouraged. - >Solar thermal has proven to be a cost effective energy source for heating domestic hot water.
 The town will promote encourage the use of Solar thermal.